RohanBhatnagar/markov-art-generation/README.md

 # Markov-Art-Generation:
-implementation of the Markov Model to generate images similar to a set of artwork
+This experiment builds a Markov chain by analyzing the color transitions a set of input images.
+After the chain is created, the project produces images with statistically identical color transitions.